Two Decades Of Criminal Defense Experience

 This includes investigations by any law enforcement agency, including local law enforcement like the Clearwater Police Department or the Pinellas County Sheriff’s Office.
 It also includes federal law enforcement agencies like the FBI.
 In addition, your right to remain silent extends to all contexts.
 Whether you are being accused of a crime, were a witness to a crime or found yourself in a situation where members of law enforcement were “just asking questions,” as they like to call it, you have the right to remain silent.

 Prior to questioning you while in custody, police must advise you of your right to remain silent.
 However, it is important to know that you must clearly and unequivocally invoke your right to remain silent.
 If you do so, police must cease questioning you.
 Even if you initially answer questions, you can invoke your right to remain silent at any point.
+A Clearwater criminal defense lawyer can help you understand and properly exercise this right.

 The Differences Between Misdemeanors And Felonies In Florida